 I was ordained as a minister in the Universalist Church in 1979 (formerly licensed in N.Y.
-State) and hold a Doctorate of Divinity degree (D.D.) specializing in pastoral (spiritual) counseling.
-I am no longer practicing as a minister, nor am I affiliated with any church or organized religion.
+State) and hold a Doctorate of Divinity degree (D.Div.) specializing in pastoral (spiritual) counseling.
+I am currently not affiliated with any church or organized religion.

 Here is another example of what I consider "useless" education, which was meant to be used for purposes which have nothing to do with God, but rather to groom me for some of the roles which CIA had in mind for me.

 But despite all this, I know and love God.
 I am a believer in the Gospel of Jesus Christ.
 I consider myself a Christian (though that is a loaded word these days); and I'm sure many who also call themselves Christians would consider me a heretic, which does not concern me; that's their problem, not mine.

 On this subject, I will attempt to be brief, though I do intend to cover spiritual issues in more detail in my future writings, being that the world of the spirit is extremely important to me personally.

 For many years, I have been accosted by religious crazies, fanatics and zealots, in attempts to "convert" or evangelize me to their own various "Christian" sects or cults.
 Most were Fundamentalists, of one stripe or another.
 Since these folks were intrusive and obnoxious, I mostly ignored them; told them to mind their own business; told them that my relationship with God is my own personal business and none of theirs.

 Sometimes I even made fun of them (though I probably shouldn't have).
 In those days, I didn't even "admit" to being a Christian, mostly because I saw no point in discussing it with these people, as I saw little common ground.